 PhD Sorbonne Nouvelle-Paris III

-Nineteenth-century French Literature and culture, the novel, continental philosophy, literary theory, aesthetics, intellectual history, European cinema, existentialism
+Nineteenth- and twentieth-century French literature and culture, the novel, continental philosophy, literary theory, aesthetics, intellectual history, European cinema, existentialism

 414 Lattimore Hall

-Robert Doran teaches courses on nineteenth-century French literature and culture, in particular on the novel, Romanticism, Napoleon, and Paris.
+Robert Doran teaches courses on nineteenth- and early twentieth-century French literature and culture, in particular on the novel, Romanticism, Napoleon, Existentialism, and Paris.
 He also teaches courses on continental philosophy and contemporary French thought.
-His current research concerns philosophical aesthetics, in particular the concept of the sublime, literary theory, early French cinema (especially Jean Renoir), twentieth-century intellectual history, and historical theory.
-He has two monographs in progress: The Theory of the Sublime from Longinus to Kant and Revolutionary Aesthetics: The Sublime in Nineteenth-Century France.
-He is also the editor of a forthcoming issue of Yale French Studies devoted to the late French anthropologist Claude Lévi-Strauss.
+His current research concerns philosophical aesthetics, in particular the concept of the sublime, literary theory, early French cinema (especially Jean Renoir), intellectual history, and historical theory.
+He is currently working on two book projects: Revolutionary Aesthetics: The Sublime in Nineteenth-Century France; and The Ethics of Art.

 (Newcastle upon Tyne: Cambridge Scholars Publishing, 2012): 201-225.